Tremé: History

 The Tremé neighborhood began as the Morand Plantation and two forts—St. Ferdinand and St. John.
 Near the end of the 18th century, Claude Tremé purchased the land from the original plantation owner.
 By 1794 the Carondelet Canal was built from the French Quarter to Bayou St. John, splitting the land.
 Developers began building subdivisions throughout the area to house a diverse population that included Caucasians and free persons of color.

 Tremé abuts the north, or lake, side of the French Quarter, away from the Mississippi River—"back of town" as earlier generations of New Orleanians used to say.
 Its traditional borders were Rampart Street on the south, Canal Street on the west, Esplanade Avenue on the east, and Broad Street on the north.
 Claiborne Avenue is a primary thoroughfare through the neighborhood.
 At the end of the 19th century, the Storyville red-light district was carved out of the upper part of Tremé; in the 1940s this was torn down and made into a public housing project.
 This area is no longer considered part of the neighborhood.
-The "town square" of Tremé was Congo Square—originally known as "Place des Nègres"—where slaves gathered on Sundays to dance.
-This tradition flourished until the United States took control, and officials grew more anxious about unsupervised gatherings of slaves in the years before the Civil War.
+The "town square" of Tremé was Congo Square—originally known as "Place des Nègres"—where enslaved people gathered on Sundays to dance.
+This tradition flourished until the United States took control, and officials grew more anxious about unsupervised gatherings of enslaved people in the years before the Civil War.